 In the words of Charlie Brown and Snoopy: “Someday we will all die, but on all the others, we will not.”
 Snoopy was always the wise one… and the optimist.

-The Charlie Brown cartoon was circulated through Facebook, which I hope makes it public domain.
+The Charlie Brown cartoon was circulated through Facebook, which I hope makes it public domain, and I’m not even sure the caption is the original text.